 Today, the mansion is owned by the City of Toronto and run by The Kiwanis Club of Casa Loma, which uses its share of the proceeds for charitable projects.

 Casa Loma is located at One Austin Terrace near the corner of Davenport Rd. and Spadina Ave.

 Casa Loma is in a primarily residential area of downtown Toronto, not particularly close to other attractions.
 Visitors planning to walk to Casa Loma should note that the mansion is on a hill brow, meaning an uphill hike.
 Public transportation options (TTC) will also mean a 10-15 minute walk, in most cases uphill.
-See detailed directions on getting to Casa Loma.

 03 of 05